About the Game:

 Q8.
 What are the different conditions?

-In the conditions box you may see up to four colors representing different types of cards you need to have already played on your Area of Impact.
-These colors correspond to the color bar on the cards:
+o In the Required To Play box you may see up to four color icons representing different types of cards you need to have already played on your Area of Impact.
+These icons correspond to the icons and color bar on the cards:

 • Blue is Media and Relationships